-Welcome to the FIRESCOPE Operations Team (Ops Team).
-Your assignment to the Ops Team shows both your home agency's and the FIRESCOPE organization's collective faith in your skills and commitment to the fire service.
+Welcome to your assignment to a FIRESCOPE Specialist Group.
+This assignment shows both your home agency's and the FIRESCOPE organization's collective faith in your skills and commitment to the fire service.
 This document is intended to provide basic information about FIRESCOPE and to outline the expectations of your participation in the organization.

-You are now poised to directly contribute to the advancement of all hazard incident management and interagency cooperation that has been the FIRESCOPE mission since its inception in 1972.
-Over the years, FIRESCOPE has relied on individuals from many agencies to design and maintain the FIRESCOPE programs including the Incident Command System (ICS) and the Multi-Agency Coordination System (MACS).
+You are now poised to directly contribute to the advancement of all hazard incident management and interagency cooperation that has been the FIRESCOPE mission since its founding in 1972.
+Over the years, the organization has relied on individuals from many agencies to design and maintain the FIRESCOPE programs including the Incident Command System (ICS) and the Multi-Agency Coordination System (MACS).

-As a member of the Ops Team you will be expected to represent your agency and/or the Region or fire service segment your Agency is associated with.
+As a member of a Specialist Group (SG), you will be expected to represent your agency and the California fire service.
 You should be prepared to provide input in the development of guidance and procedures that contribute to effective incident command through ICS.
-The Ops Team is a collaborative group that focuses on collective solutions to industry challenges.
-Although the organization was founded in the fire service, we currently address all hazards and cross disciplines.
+Your SG is a collaborative committee that focuses on collective solutions to industry challenges directly pertaining to your field of expertise.
+Although the organization was founded in the fire service, we address all hazards and cross disciplines.